 - Personal Statement.
 Please provide a personal statement, of no more than 1 page, outlining (i) explain why you are interested in your chosen project, (ii) what motivates you to pursue PhD study, (iii) what is your research experience and how does you skill set matches the requirements for your choice of project, and (iv) what is the wider importance of this research project. (v) International/EU candidates for projects based at York should include in their personal statement how they intend to fund their additional fees.

 - English Language.
-Generally, if you are from an EU country other than the UK, you may need to meet the English language requirements evidence through an English language test (e.g., IELTS/TOEFL).
+Generally, if you are from a country other than the UK, you may need to meet the English language requirements evidence through an English language test (e.g., IELTS/TOEFL).
 The test certificate is not required when applying but will be required when registering if you are successful.

 - Academic References.
 Before we can give full consideration to your application, we will need a minimum of two strong academic references.
 These can be submitted with your application if they are signed, or alternatively, they can be emailed directly by the referee to firstname.lastname@example.org using the Referee’s Report form available to download here.
 Please note that it is your responsibility to request these references and ensure they that are sent to us.